 H-SC President, 1992-2000

 At the top of his high-school class in 1940, Samuel V. Wilson was ready to enter Hampden-Sydney, but he fibbed about his age and enlisted in the army as a private.
-Grim combat duty with Merrill's Marauders in Southeast Asia was followed by a brilliant career in military intelligence, during which he attended graduate school at Columbia and became fluent in Russian.
+Combat duty with Merrill's Marauders in Southeast Asia was followed by a brilliant career in military intelligence, during which he attended graduate school at Columbia and became fluent in Russian.
 He rose to Lieutenant General, finishing his service as Director of the Defense Intelligence Agency and Deputy Director of the CIA.
-He retired to nearby Rice in 1977, received the College's LL.D. in 1979, and began teaching courses on national security in 1981.
+He retired to nearby Rice in 1977, received a LL.D. from the College in 1979, and began teaching courses on national security in 1981.
 At 68, he became the oldest man ever elected President.

 In the years immediately before Gen. Wilson's election and in the first years of his presidency, enrollment growth had slowed, and Hampden-Sydney again faced the question of coeducation.
 After an extensive examination of the issue, in 1996 the Board voted to remain all-male.